Updated July 15, 2023

 Definition of Prior Period Adjustments

-Prior period adjustments mean the correction of the accounting errors and omissions that are detected in the financial statements of a prior period after they are approved.
-The correction of these errors is done by a restatement of the comparative amounts of the prior period that is being presented in which errors are there; the carrying amounts of assets, liabilities, and equity are to be adjusted in case the errors occurred before the periods being presented.
+Prior period adjustments mean correcting accounting errors and detecting omissions in the prior period’s financial statements after approval.
+The correction of these errors is done by a restatement of the comparative amounts of the preceding period that is being presented in which errors are there; the carrying amounts of assets, liabilities, and equity are to adjust in case the errors occur before the presented periods.

-Some kinds of errors or omissions may be found in the financial statements of a particular accounting year afterwards.
-These errors can be due to various reasons like mathematical error, clerical error, accounting policies wrongly applied, or misinterpretation of facts.
-To correct these mistakes and omissions, an adjustment is required to be made in the financial statements in a retrospective manner so that the current financial statements are free of any error.
+Some kinds of errors or omissions may find in the financial statements of a particular accounting year afterward.
+These errors can be due to mathematical errors, clerical errors, incorrect accounting policies, or misinterpreting facts.
+To correct these mistakes and omissions, an adjustment must be made in the financial statements retrospectively so that the current financial statements are free of errors.

-If the prior period in which error has been detected is being presented as a comparable year in the current financial statements, then the comparable amounts in that prior year are restated by the correct amounts.
-However, if the prior period in which error is detected doesn’t form part of the presentation of the current financial statements, then the carrying amounts of the affected assets, liabilities, and equity are to be restarted for the earliest prior period that is being presented along with prospective prior years.
+Suppose the prior period in which the error was detected presents as a comparable year in the current financial statements.
+In that case, the comparable amounts in that previous year are restated by the correct amounts.
+However, suppose the prior period in which the error detect doesn’t form part of the presentation of the current financial statements.
+In that case, the carrying amounts of the affected assets, liabilities, and equity will restart for the earliest prior period presented along with prospective prior years.